domoritz/Mensa-App/readme.md

 ## What to do?

-You can either download this app or help me improving it.
+You can either download this app or help me improve it.

 ## If you want to help developing